 What happened at Pearl Harbor on December 7, 1941?

 Four U.S. battleships sank as a result of the attack.
-Other battleships, cruisers, destroyers, and a minelayer were damaged by the bombing—including 347 aircraft destroyed or damaged.
+Other battleships, cruisers, destroyers, and a minelayer were damaged — including 347 aircraft destroyed or damaged.

 The next day, the United States declared war on Japan.
 America entered World War II on the side of the Allies.